mozilla/addon-sdk/Devtools SDK Director.md

 Using the Director API an add-on developer can install/uninstall instrumentation code modules.

-The instrumentation javascript code modules lives in a **Debug Script** running on the remote target side:
+The instrumentation javascript code lives in a **Debug Script** running on the remote target side:

 - will be automatically attached/detached on tab navigation
 - has a one way access the target tab window